 Skip to content

-Health Endpoints
+Health endpoints

-GET /readyz200 readyReadiness probe (is the process ready to serve?)
+GET /readyz200 readypublicReadiness probe (is the process ready to serve?)

-GET /metricsPrometheus text formatMetrics scraping
+GET /metricsPrometheus text formatinternal IPs only (403 otherwise)Metrics scraping

-Prometheus Metrics
+Prometheus metrics

 GET /metrics returns counters in Prometheus text exposition format (text/plain; version=0.0.4).

-Counter Reference
+Counter reference

 MetricTypeDescription